iamaleks/IcedID-Core-Module-Decoder/README.md

 # IcedID Core Module Decoder and Reconstructor

-This program will take as input
+This program will parse the payload IcedID stores on disk, commonly named licence.dat, and will convert this into a PE file that can be analyzed using static methods.

 The following sample was used during the development of this reconstructor:
 - IcedID Sample from [Malware Traffic](https://www.malware-traffic-analysis.net/2022/09/23/index.html)